amajdalawi/Java_Final_Project/README.md

 * Document all methods with Javadoc

 URGENT:
-* add "inventory" option to list of choices that can be made
+* add "inventory" option to list the items in player's inventory
-* add some options to university, HIC and embassy classes
+* add some options to university and HIC classes
 * add error handling